awez/amirrajan.github.com/a-dark-room/index.md

 **Jul 30, 2013: Back to Battle the Dusty Path**

 The quotes were in place (I was so excited about showing this to Michael).
 I had random Room events working too.
-The after effects created from spending so many days with wrestling the map on the Dusty Path had worn off.
+The after effects created from spending so many days with wrestling the map had worn off.
 I started specing out the battle sequences now.

 **Aug 1, 2013: Reflecting on the .Net Ecosystem - The Microsoft Manifesto**

 I haven't booted up Windows for a long period of time at this point.
 Most of my time was spent building A Dark Room on OSX.
 I still built small applications and kept my skills sharp with NodeJS, and Rails.
 I still paired with developers on any stack (.Net or not), and I still went to .Net User Groups to meet up with friends.

 But at this point I just had some (for lack of a better term) "resentment" with the .Net ecosystem (and the person I used to be).
 I've spent a good amount of time "on the other side" and have tried really, really hard to break down barriers for .Net developers.
-But I just didn't seem to be making any progress.
-So I took the day and wrote a blog entry about it: [The Microsoft Manifesto](http://amirrajan.net/meta/2013/08/01/the-microsoft-manifesto/).
+I took the day and wrote a blog entry about my past self: [The Microsoft Manifesto](http://amirrajan.net/meta/2013/08/01/the-microsoft-manifesto/).

 **Aug 2, 2013: Had to Take Another Break**